liweinan/jboss-webserver-and-eap-high-availability/HowToUseTomcatVault.md

 Tomcat Vault is created to solve this problem, it will encrypt your password and store it in standard Java keystore, and let tomcat access the password in a safe way.
 In this article, I'd like to show you how to use it with Tomcat.

-## Installation of Apache Tomcat and Tomcat-Vault
+## Installation of Apache Tomcat and Tomcat Vault

 First we need to have [Apache Tomcat](http://tomcat.apache.org/) and [Tomcat-Vault](https://github.com/picketbox/tomcat-vault) installed on our machine.